nanoframework/nf-Community-Contributions/drivers/ESP32-Storage/README.md

 ﻿# SD card and internal storage support for nanoFramework

+## ⚠️ This sample is potentially superseded with the [FileSystem Sample](https://github.com/nanoframework/Samples/tree/main/samples/System.IO.FileSystem). ⚠️

 Thanks to Adrian Soundy and José Simões and everyone helped make "Storage" possible for nanoFramework.
 Storage is still under construction check the samples here https://github.com/nanoframework/Samples/tree/master/samples/Storage for updates and changes.
 This library is for SD card readers connected using SPI.
 Other SD card options below were not tested.